Close Menu

 Can I visit Machu Picchu with a disability?

 Yes, Machu Picchu is accessible for visitors with disabilities.
 However, it is essential to plan ahead and book a tour operator that caters to visitors with disabilities.
-(See Also: Is August A Good Time To Visit South Africa?
-Discover Now)
+(See Also: Good Time to Visit Destin Florida – Best Season Ever)

 What should I pack for my trip to Machu Picchu?